Palash90/site-assets/blogs/iron-learn/iron-learn-7.md

 Test MAE: 5.1707
 ```

 By the time, I was done with all my experiments, it was already 6 hours passed.
-But I was very happy.

-For two reasons -
-1. I actually ran a whole neural network and saw it learn from data and its mistake
-1. I was thinking, my inefficiently written CUDA program is taking higher time.
-But that actually was not the case.
-I tried with python and cupy, that took more time to complete.

-**I was surprised.
-My program was taking less time than cupy program**
+All these insights helped me understand Neural Net a little better than before.

+I always doubted the performance of my earlier Logistic Regression program written in Rust.
+With successful CUDA integration of my program, it was time to do a fair comparison.
+I made a logistic regression program in the neural network by just using one layer of linear layer and one layer of sigmoid layer.

+The result surprised me, my inefficiently written CUDA program was actually sailing faster than my `cupy` program.

-Anyways, I was done for the day.
+I did not bother to find the reason, I was done for the day.

-At this point the inventory looked like this.
+Before I log off for the day, here is a quick inventory check:

 1. A CPU Linear regression
 2. A CPU Logistic Regression